Why you need continuous threat detection

-Artificial intelligence (AI) has become an integral technology to hackers.
-They have figured out how to weaponize AI making malware more sophisticated.
+Artificial intelligence (AI) has become an integral technology to hackers, especially considering that it can be used to make cyber-attacks much quicker and efficient.
+In fact, AI is already being utilized to crack passwords a lot quicker.
+Hackers have figured out how to weaponize AI, making malware more sophisticated.
 AI-powered concealment allows malware to conceal their malicious payload and bypass security detection.
 Domain Generation Algorithm (DGA) botnets can dynamically generate new and one-time domain names to connect to Command & Control servers.
 And AI triggers can now use verification techniques such as facial recognition to identify and attack targets.

 Sandbox Evasion Techniques

 Hackers have developed mature technologies to bypass threat hunting and threat detection by anti-virus and anti-malware sandboxes.
 These sandbox evasion technologies such as delaying execution, hardware detection, CPU detection, user detection, and environment detection are all too common techniques being employed by hackers today.
 Any of these methods can easily make malicious payloads invisible, fooling the sandbox, and evading detection.
 Of course, more than one technique is usually built into malware, making it tough to conduct advanced threat detection.

 Prevention alone cannot stop attacks.
 Security teams must recognize that new threats require new paradigms and threat detection services to defend against them.
 Changing their mindset from keeping all attackers out of their network to assuming the hackers are already in their network will help develop more robust strategies to identify and stop attacks before they cause damage.